Cong has capability, leadership to reform from within: Bhupinder Hooda | Politics

 Talking about the 'Chintan Shivir', Hooda said six panels had been set up by the party in various fields that will discuss their respective issues and determine the way forward toward 2024, raising the voice of the people.

-Hooda on Tuesday had met farmer leaders Rakesh Tikait and Yogendra Yadav and heard their proposals before finalizing the agenda on the agriculture sector at the 'Chintan Shivir'.
+Hooda on Tuesday had met farmer leaders Rakesh Tikait and Yogendra Yadav and heard their proposals before finalising the agenda on agriculture sector at the 'Chintan Shivir'.

 Asked about the possibility of an Opposition alliance to take on the BJP in 2024, he said it will depend on the situation going forward.

-''Sometimes it happens that circumstances ally.
-The party will decide after discussions with other parties on this going forward,'' he said.
+''Sometimes it happens that circumstances make an alliance.
+The party will take a decision after discussions with other parties on this going forward,'' he said.

 Hooda also stressed the need to make the party strong at the grassroots level of the block committee and district committee.